The Power of Contrast for Feature Learning: A Theoretical Analysis: Comparison of Self-Supervised Contrastive Learning and Autoencoders/GANs

-This result shows that the price of estimating $U^\star$ by contrastive learning on a downstream prediction task can be made small in the case where the core feature lies in a relatively low-dimensional subspace, and the number of samples is relatively large compared to the ostensible dimension of data.
+This result shows that the price of estimating $U^\star$ by contrastive learning on an in-domain downstream prediction task can be made small in the case where the core feature lies in a relatively low-dimensional subspace, and the number of samples is relatively large compared to the ostensible dimension of data.

-However, the downstream performance of autoencoders is not as good as contrastive learning.
-We obtain the following lower bound for the downstream prediction risk with the autoencoders. \begin{theorem}[Excess Risk for Downstream Task: Lower Bound)] Suppose the conditions in Theorem \ref{thm: recover PCA} hold.
+However, the in-domain downstream performance of autoencoders is not as good as contrastive learning.
+We obtain the following lower bound for the in-domain downstream prediction risk with the autoencoders. \begin{theorem}[Excess Risk for In-Domain Downstream Task: Lower Bound)] Suppose the conditions in Theorem \ref{thm: recover PCA} hold.
 Assume $r \leq r_c$ holds for some constant $r_c > 0$.
 Additionally assume that $\rho = \Theta(1)$ is sufficiently small and $n \gg d \gg r$.
-Then, For regression task,
+Then, For the regression task,

 and for classification task, if $F$ is differentiable at $0$ and $F'(0) > 0$, then